cedricholz/Fizz-Buzz-Dialer/README.md

 # To run locally on Windows

-Create an account on twilio and get a phone number.
-Put the number in the variable my_twilio_number in flask_app.py
+Create an account on twilio, https://www.twilio.com, and get a phone number.
+Put the number in the variable my_twilio_number in flask_app.py.

-Change my_twilio_number in flask_app to your number twilio number.
+Change my_twilio_number in flask_app.py to your number twilio number.

-From your twilio Dashboard get your ACCOUNT SID and AUTH_TOKEN, and create a file with them called api_keys.json in the main folder.
+From your twilio Dashboard get your ACCOUNT SID and AUTH TOKEN, and create a file with them called api_keys.json in the main folder.

 Make sure it is of this form.